 We assess our level of performance for a range of patient quality and safety indicators in relation to established national and industry standards.

 Healthcare Associated Infections

-Waratah Private Hospital aims to minimise the risk of infection to our patients, staff and visitors.
-Healthcare-associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms – such as bacteria and viruses.
-The risk of getting infections depends on how healthy you are, how long you have been in hospital, and certain medications that you take (including some antibiotics).
+Healthcare associated infections are infections that occur as a result of healthcare interventions and are caused by micro-organisms such as bacteria and viruses.
+The risk of getting an infection depends on how healthy you are, how long you have been in hospital, and certain medications that you take (including some antibiotics).

 When we are fit and healthy we can usually defend ourselves against many germs.
-Often our natural defences are weakened when we are not well or after an operation.
+Often our natural defenses are weakened when we are not well or after an operation.

 It is important to perform hand hygiene as you enter and leave the hospital and also:

 - After going to the toilet

 - After smoking